 Instructions

-There are two options to prepare the drink, one is to use a crockpot, and the other is to simmer it on a stove for about an hour.
+There are two ways to prepare the drink: one is to use a crockpot, and the other is to simmer it on a stove for about an hour.
 With both options, add the liquor just before serving.
-The choice I have here is for using a crockpot.
+I chose to use a crockpot here.

 Stick the cloves onto the orange slices; they will float when you put them later in the pot.

-Set the Crockpot to a lower setting, and put in all the ingredients, except the rum.
+Set the Crockpot to a lower setting and add all the ingredients except the rum.
 As it gets warm, stir the honey to ensure it is dissolved.

-Cook for about 3- 4 hours, add the rum 30 min before finish cooking, or directly into the glass before adding the spiced apple cider.
+Cook for about 3- 4 hours.
+Add the rum 30 minutes before finishing cooking or directly into the glass before adding the spiced apple cider.
 Strain the cider into a heatproof glass and garnish with a slice of apple or dash of nutmeg.

 Nutrition Information: